The history of “The Fifth Discipline: The Art and Practice of Learning Organizations”

 So most concepts of management as we know today came from the military.

-While most organizations strive to last for as long as we could so that earnings may be realized and sustained (that’s the whole premise of organizational score-cards and goals and visions we set for organizations) and so long-term growth is an important goal for most organizations, the military on the other hand is not designed for the long-term.
+While most organizations strive to last for as long as we could so that earnings are realized and sustained (that’s the whole premise of organizational score-cards and goals and visions we set for organizations) and so long-term growth is an important goal for most organizations, the military on the other hand is not designed for the long-term.

-What is it primarily designed for?
+What would it be primarily designed for?

 Should we be successful in eliminating the enemy (notice the parallels we draw in the corporate world when we say we should strive to ‘eliminate the competition’), then we say we are successful.